Navigo card

 The Navigo card (Carte Navigo) is a contactless smart card used to travel on public transport in Paris and Île-de-France.
 The card is scanned at turnstiles and readers to validate a ticket or pass.
 The card is based on the Calypso standard, initially implemented with Radio-frequency identification (RFID) technology, before transitioning to Near-field communication (NFC) technology.
-The card can be obtained via ticket windows, ticket machines, and apps such as Île-de-France Mobilités, Apple Wallet, and Samsung Wallet.
+The card can be obtained via ticket windows, ticket machines, and apps such as Île-de-France Mobilités and Apple Wallet.
 Public transport fares in the Île-de-France can be loaded via the same methods.